 Health Coaching Jobs From Home: Setting Yourself Up for Success

 No matter where you are in yourjourney or what kind of career you want to build, you’ll want to make sure you’re prepared for the next steps!
 Here’s a brief rundown of everything you need to make sure you’re ready for anything.

 Get prepared to strut your stuff.
 Make sure you have everything you need to show potential employers and clients that you’re well-trained and experienced.
-Update your resume with your training, any experience or internships, and all relevant work experience.
+Update your coaching resume with your training, any experience or internships, and all relevant work experience.
 You should also update your website to reflect the same information and pull together any strong client testimonials you’ve gathered.

-Technology.
+Be Technology Proficient.
 If you want to be an online, you’ll need reliable technology!
 This includes fast internet and a reliable and up-to-date computer set up with the communication tools you need, like Skype, Zoom, and Google Hangouts.
 You’ll also need a cell phone or landline so clients can reach you for phone sessions.

-Professional Space.
+Consider a Professional Space.
 A remoteprovides you with flexibility like few other jobs, but you’ll still need to ensure you have a great space to work, whether it’s an in-home, rented, or shared office space.
 And be sure to set boundaries.
 When working remotely, it can be easy to fall into the trap of working all the time.
 Set standard work or office hours and stick to them!
 Also, ask the important people in your life to respect those working hours.